stormearthandlava/stormearthandlava.github.io/guide/raids/sod.md

 * **40:** {{ site.data.talent.natures_guardian }}
 * **45:** {{ site.data.talent.primal_elementalist }}
 * **50:** {{ site.data.talent.stormkeeper }} or {{ site.data.talent.asc }}

 **Recommended Covenants**

 * Necrolord with Plague-Deviser Marileth (Note: structure of the fight prefers funnelling into the boss from the orbs when they are shielded, and nuking the orbs when they are not shielded so {{ site.data.conduit.shake_the_foundations }} might not suit this style of play as relatively few {{ site.data.spell.eq }}s will be cast.

 **Recommended Legendaries:**

-* {{ site.data.legendary.dre }} - Attempts to take advantage of the multiple orbs that spawn throughout the encounter, this is used to fuel Funnel damage into the boss for the most part.
+* {{ site.data.expansion_feature.sl.legendary.dre }} - Attempts to take advantage of the multiple orbs that spawn throughout the encounter, this is used to fuel Funnel damage into the boss for the most part.
-* {{ site.data.legendary.ws }} - Reliable Single Target damage that increases available movement globals on a fight where movement is not negligible.
+* {{ site.data.expansion_feature.sl.legendary.ws }} - Reliable Single Target damage that increases available movement globals on a fight where movement is not negligible.

 **Damage:**

-* Maintain {{ site.data.spell.flame_shock }} on [Orbs of Torment](https://shadowlands.wowhead.com/npc=177117/orb-of-torment) to enable funnel damage through {{ site.data.talent.lava_surge }} procs. {{ site.data.legendary.skybreaker }} (if equipped) will heavily capitalize on this despite [Eternal Torment](https://shadowlands.wowhead.com/spell=355790/eternal-torment).
+* Maintain {{ site.data.spell.flame_shock }} on [Orbs of Torment](https://shadowlands.wowhead.com/npc=177117/orb-of-torment) to enable funnel damage through {{ site.data.talent.lava_surge }} procs. {{ site.data.expansion_feature.sl.legendary.skybreaker }} (if equipped) will heavily capitalize on this despite [Eternal Torment](https://shadowlands.wowhead.com/spell=355790/eternal-torment).
-* Use {{ site.data.spell.spiritwalkers_grace }} to maintain DPS while airborne from [Malevolence](https://shadowlands.wowhead.com/spell=350469/malevolence) dispels or for avoiding volleys from [Shatter](https://shadowlands.wowhead.com/spell=351066/shatter).
+* Use {{ site.data.talent.swg }} to maintain DPS while airborne from [Malevolence](https://shadowlands.wowhead.com/spell=350469/malevolence) dispels or for avoiding volleys from [Shatter](https://shadowlands.wowhead.com/spell=351066/shatter).
 Otherwise, pool Maelstrom and utilize instant casts while you are airborne from [Malevolence](https://shadowlands.wowhead.com/spell=350469/malevolence) dispels.

 **Defensives:**

-* Rotate {{ site.data.spell.astral_shift }} and healing consumables for [Torment](https://shadowlands.wowhead.com/spell=350073/torment), especially if [Torment](https://shadowlands.wowhead.com/spell=350073/torment) overlaps with [Malevolence](https://shadowlands.wowhead.com/spell=350469/malevolence) dispels or if you accumulate multiple [Torment](https://shadowlands.wowhead.com/spell=350073/torment) stacks.
+* Rotate {{ site.data.talent.as }} and healing consumables for [Torment](https://shadowlands.wowhead.com/spell=350073/torment), especially if [Torment](https://shadowlands.wowhead.com/spell=350073/torment) overlaps with [Malevolence](https://shadowlands.wowhead.com/spell=350469/malevolence) dispels or if you accumulate multiple [Torment](https://shadowlands.wowhead.com/spell=350073/torment) stacks.

 **Utilities:**